Benefits are not paid in the following cases

 A benefit will not be paid if the insured event is caused or accelerated directly or indirectly by:

-- War, civil commotion or terrorist activity
+- War, participation in civil commotion or terrorist activity

 - Wilful exposure to danger